-MOVES2014b is the EPA-approved model for calculating aggregate motor vehicle emission factors (EF) for pollutants such as CO, direct PM10, oxides of nitrogen (NOx) and volatile organic compounds (VOCs), so that they can be compared: to the MVEB for VOC, NO, and PM10.
-The official release of MOVES2014b (latest release December 2018) was applied for this analysis based on past consultative partners conference calls to request guidance on the use of MOBILE-based MVEBs with a MOVES-based regional emissions analysis for the transportation conformity determination as MOVES-based MVEBs do not currently exist in the SIP.
-For the purposes of this conformity determination, per guidance from the consultative partners on later conference calls and on the approval of the Pre-Analysis Consensus Plan on October 13th, 2021, it was recommended to use the previous PM10, VOC and NOx MOBILEbased MVEBs for the transportation conformity determination for the MTP/TIP conformity for VOC, NOx and PM, pollutants and perform the no-greater-than-baseline year interim emission test, requiring comparison of the 2017 baseline year to the forecast years 2022, 2032, 2040 and 2050 for VOC and NOx pollutants for the portion of Doña Ana County near Sunland Park, NM nonattainment area.
+MOVES3 is the EPA-approved model for calculating aggregate motor vehicle emission factors (EF) for pollutants such as CO, direct PM{10} , oxides of nitrogen (NOx) and volatile organic compounds (VOCs), so that they can be compared: to the MVEB for VOC, NO_X and PM{10} .
+The official release of MOVES3.1 (released November 2022) was applied for this analysis based on the consultative partners conference call held on December 14, 2023.
+EPMPO November 21, 2024 response.
+EPMPO had requested guidance on the use of MOBILE-based MVEBs with a MOVES-based regional emissions analysis for the transportation conformity determination (Appendix A, page 160-Ozone and page 6-PM10) For the purposes of this conformity determination, per guidance from the consultative partners on later conference calls (December 14, 2023 and March 26, 2024) and on the approval of the Pre-Analysis Consensus Plan on March 28, 2024, it was recommended